NatTuck/hw-quest/content/classes/2024-09/cs2381/notes/20-binary-search-tree.md

 of nodes.

 What if we have nodes with more than one reference to other nodes?

+Last time we looked at a generaliztion of linked lists kind of like this called skip lists, but it was weird and complicated - so let's consider other options.

 The general case of this is a structure called a graph.